I moved my Tanzer 22 from Toronto to Crystal Beach on Lake Erie through the Welland Canal

 Signage is quite bad so don't hope for much.

-At the dock there are 2 blue booths, one is a telephone booth, the other is the pay/communicate booth.
-Go to the communicate booth and pick up the phone, no need to dial anything, and tell them you are there.
+At the dock there is a pay/communicate booth.
+Just pick up the phone, no need to dial anything, and tell them you are there.
 They will take down your boat's name, and your phone number if you don't have a radio.
 Better to have a radio though.

 If you did not pay online and saved 40 dollars you will need to buy a ticket at the ticket machine.
 Credit card only and the cost in 2014 was 240 dollars Canadian.

 There is a blue pilot boat called Mrs. C that is often docked there.
 There is also a house.
 Maybe the pilots?
 No one will be there for sure to talk to.
 You might be lucky like us and see a deer and her fawns or a groundhog.

 Now you wait for the go ahead from the Seaway Welland folks.
 They will either call you on your cell or radio you.
 They use channel 14 so keep your radio tuned to that channel.